My AccountCart ContentsCheckout

 If you cannot plant straight away, take the trees out of the packaging and stand upright next to each other in a sheltered location outside.
 November to March, no need to water unless they start to dry out and these would be ok for up to 6 weeks.
 During Spring and Summer, you can do this for up to 3 weeks.

-Any nitrogen based fertilizer will do such as 20:20:10 but the longer lasting ones which take 18/24 months are better as they are regulated by the weather and moisture therefore release slowly.
+Any nitrogen-based fertiliser will do such as 20:20:10 but the longer-lasting ones which take 18/24 months are better as they are regulated by the weather and moisture, therefore release slowly.

 Hedge Protection

-For all hedging protection please view the Tree Extra section.
+For all hedging protection please view the Tree Extras Section.

 Mice like to use this as a nest/home/holiday retreat and they eat the bark (especially Beech).
 Periodically check for damage below the mulch or bark layer.
 Alternatively use gravel or plastic sheeting as a method of keeping weeds.